-Did you know that Joan Aiken wrote Austen sequels – one of the greatest admirers of Jane Austen, she knew the books inside out and has written six wonderful novels of her own as a tribute to her ‘admir’d predecessor’…
+Did you know Joan Aiken wrote Austen sequels?
+One of the greatest Jane Austen enthusiasts, she knew the books inside out and has written six wonderful novels of her own as a tribute to her ‘admir’d predecessor’…

-In this entertaining review and summary of all the Aiken sequels, Lizzie Skurnick tells all – spoilers abound, but they will whet the appetite too!
+In this New York Times review, Lizzie Skurnick tells all – spoilers abound, but they will whet the appetite too!

 Read the full article here:

 “If there can be one incontestable criticism of Jane Austen, it is that she leaves too many juicy stories untold.
 Scattered through her works are secrets for which we never get answers.
 Who, for instance, was the mother of Emma’s passion project, Harriet Smith?
 What becomes of Willoughby and Eliza’s infant in “Sense and Sensibility”?
 Whom does Anne de Bourgh marry after Lizzy Bennet snatches her putative fiancé out from under her nose?
 Does Fanny Price’s sister Susan, who emerges late in the novel, flourish at Mansfield Park — and what really passed between Jane Fairfax and Frank Churchill at Weymouth in “Emma”?

 Joan Aiken, in five companion novels to Jane Austen’s works (she also completed the Austen fragment “The Watsons”), never tells who the flighty Miss Smith had for a mother.
 But in her expansive set of prequels, concurrent fictions and sequels, published between 1984 and 2000, she is particularly adept at picking out the characters one would wonder about most, and writes them so well as almost to make Austen seem remiss for telling us only one side of the story.